 Hunt from remote wall tent camps in the heart of prime moose hunting country.
 Wall tent camps are placed off the beaten path away from heavily traveled dirt roads.
 Staying in a remote Maine moose camp means you don’t have to spend excessive amounts of time driving to and from the heart of your WMD or zone.

 Our remote hunts include top-notch equipment, tents, fantastic meals, dedicated guides, and a camp cook.
 You will be amazingly comfortable.
 The main wall tent serves as a community area for meeting, eating and telling lies (hunting stories).
 A wood stove keeps it warm and is a great spot to dry out clothing and boots overnight.
-Sleep tents are rugged Eureka six-person outfitter tents used as spacious 1 or 2 person tents, complete with cots, self-inflating sleeping pads, a lantern, a heater and a carpet runner.
+Sleep tents are new and spacious Cabela’s Alaknak Ultimate Outfitter tents for your party of 1-3 persons complete with cots, sleeping pads and a wood stove (see pictures below).

 It’s not uncommon to be awakened by a cow moose bellowing, bulls fighting, a tending grunt or coyotes howling!
 You’ll make memories and have a few more stories to tell!